Aagaard (manor house)

 Aagaard is a manor house and estate located at Gørlev, Kalundborg Municipality, 100 kilometres west of Copenhagen, Denmark.
 It was established in 1660 by treasurer Henrik Müller and has since 1865 been owned by members of the Hellemann family.
 The main building was listed on the Danish registry of protected buildings and places in 1945.

 History

-Origins

 In the late 16th century, Aagaardene (plural; lit.
-"The Stream Farms") was the name of a little village, consisting of four farms and a mill, named for its location adjacent to the stream Halleby Å.
+'The Stream Farms') was the name of a little village, consisting of four farms and a mill, named for its location adjacent to the stream Halleby Å.